aspose-3d/Aspose.3D-Doc-md/net/developer-guide/creating-loading-and-saving-3d-scene/customize-non-pbr-to-pbr-materials-conversion-before-saving-3d-scenes-to-gltf-2-0-format/_index.md

 {{% /alert %}}
 ## **Non-PBR to PBR Material Conversion**
-This code example demonstrates how to convert material to PBR material, and then saves 3D scene in the GLTF format:
+This C# code example demonstrates how to convert material to PBR material, and then saves 3D scene in the GLTF format with C# 3D file manipulation and conversion API:

 **C#**